pawanraocse/aws-infra/README.md

 **Note:** Authentication is currently disabled for all API endpoints to facilitate development and testing.
 This is a temporary configuration. **TODO: Re-enable authentication and full security before production deployment.**

+## Secret Management

+All secrets (OAuth client secrets, DB passwords, etc.) must be managed via AWS SSM Parameter Store.
+Never commit secrets to version control.
+See copilot-index.md for usage instructions.

+## AWS SSM Parameter Store Usage
+- Store secrets with aws ssm put-parameter (see copilot-index.md for details).
+- Retrieve secrets for local dev or CI/CD as needed.
+- Use scripts/export-ssm-secrets.sh to export secrets as environment variables.
+- Integrate with Terraform using aws_ssm_parameter data sources.

 ## License
 MIT